Langford, British Columbia: History

 Langford's history of European settlement dates back to 1851, when Captain Edward Langford established one of the four Hudson's Bay Company farms in the Victoria area.
 He arrived with his family in 1851 as the first English family to emigrate to the Colony of Vancouver Island.
 He was the manager of the Esquimalt farm owned by the Puget Sound Agricultural Company, a subsidiary of the Hudson's Bay Company.
 He returned to England in 1861.

 In the early 1860s, the region of Langford experienced a short-lived gold rush in what is now Goldstream Provincial Park.
-The area was once a favourite recreation destination for thousands of Victorians in the late 1800s: day-trippers travelled via the Canadian Pacific railway to the popular country resort Goldstream House Hotel; hunters built their lodges on the shores of the lakes near the mountains; and a summer colony of the well-to-do city folk relaxed and socialized at Langford Lake.
+The area was once a favourite recreation destination for thousands of Victorians in the late 1800s: day-trippers travelled via the Canadian Pacific railway to the country resort Goldstream House Hotel; hunters built their lodges on the shores of the lakes near the mountains; and a summer colony of the well-to-do city folk relaxed and socialized at Langford Lake.

 Langford was incorporated as a district on December 8, 1992, and became a city in 2003.